 The current circumstances, characterised by high unemployment and radical uncertainty, mean that Australian citizens need money now, not later.
 Increasing the Super Guarantee, and thereby decreasing household income and expenditure will have adverse consequences for Australian citizens and businesses in the short-term and would hinder economic recovery.

 This article was prepared by Adept Economics Research Officer Ben Scott and Director Gene Tunny.
-Please get in touch with us on 07 3085 7417.
+Please send any questions, comments, or suggestions to email@example.com or call us on 1300 169 870.